Is SEE for me?

 - Making the world a better place?

-If you answered yes to these questions, if you are a girl, and if you will be entering 8th or 9th grade in the fall, then the Summer Engineering Experience for Girls (SEE) is the program for you!
+If you answered yes to these questions, and if you will be entering 8th or 9th grade in the fall, then the Summer Engineering Experience for Girls (SEE) is the program for you!
+SEE is open to eligible middle school students of any gender.
+SEE does not discriminate on the basis of race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.

 How will I learn to make the world a better place?